It's Cheaper in Mexico: A Frequently-Updated Newsletter on Why That Is

 The increasing cost of taking care of a pet has been described as a vanguard to the continual rise in the price of healthcare for people.
 Costs have risen wildly in the last few years for pet care with the cost of routine and surgical vet visits rising 47 percent for dogs and 73 percent for cats over the past decade.

-Just like with people, vet costs vary by region.
-The overall cost of owning a dog is about $750 a year, a cat $355, a bargain for all the pleasure and companionship they provide as long as you can avoid the small fortune that an emergency or certain conditions can cost.
-An annual check-up visit cost only $45-55 but new pet owners don’t anticipate situations such as a $2,000 bill for treating a cat’s hyperthyroidism with radioactive iodine or cataract surgery for $3,500.
+Just like with people, vet costs vary by region in the United States.
+The overall cost of owning a dog is about $750 a year, a cat $355.
+This is a bargain for all the pleasure and companionship they provide as long as you can avoid the small fortune that an emergency or certain conditions can cost.
+An annual check-up visit may only cost $45-55.
+A new pet owners don’t anticipate situations such as a $2,000 bill for treating a cat’s hyperthyroidism with radioactive iodine or cataract surgery for $3,500.

 ARTS AND ENTERTAINMENT

 Going out for an occasional elegant dinner, movie or a cultural event like a ballet or opera lubricates life by making some evenings special.
 A dinner in the United States, not including drinks, at a moderately nice restaurant (for example, the Italian restaurant Maggianos), averages $27 to $35 in more expensive cities like NYC and San Francisco not including libation.
 From there of course the skyis the limit.

 Movies in the United States cost between $13-15 in the U.S. (Although the average is reported at $8, I’ve can’t think of the last time I paid less than $10, can you?)
 Popcorn and drinks start at about $5 each.
 A movie with popcorn and a drink can run $30.